IgniteUI/igniteui-docfx/en/components/grids_templates/paging.md

 ## IgxPaginator component
 ### Usage
-The `igx-paginator` was introduced with 8.1.0 version as a standalone component and exposes all inputs/outputs needed to effectively slice your data to pages with a precise control over when and how to do it.
+The `igx-paginator` was introduced with 8.1.0 version as a standalone component and exposes exposes a rich [API](paging.md#api) to enable granular control and customization of the paging behavior.
+I.e. it allows the developer to slice the data to pages with a precise control over when and how to do it.
 This also makes it super easy to implement remote paging scenarios.

 The `igx-paginator` is what the `igx-grid` uses internally for pagination, but this section will demonstrate how to use it as a separate component, in order to fully benefit from its capabilities.
+Of course, the paginator component may be used with any other component.

-The `igx-paginator` exposes a rich [API](paging.md#api) to enable granular control and customization of the component behavior.
-Let's see it in action!
-The example below demonstrates how the `igx-paginator` component is used along with the `igx-grid` component in the example below, but it may be used with any other component in case paging functionality is needed.
+The example below uses almost all inputs available for the paginator for demo purposes:

 ```html
 <@@igSelector #grid [data]="data" [paging]="true" [paginationTemplate]="pager" [pagingMode]="mode" [totalRecords]="totalRecords">